 Social Security Disability Benefits

-Social Security Disability has two main types of benefits: Social Security Disability benefits (SSDI) and Supplemental Security Income (SSI).
-SSDI benefits draw from credits from the work that you have done in your life, while Supplemental Security Income is a need-based program.
+SSDI benefits are drawn from credits from the work that you have done in your life, while Supplemental Security Income is a need-based program.

 Social Security Disability benefits are not awarded based on percentages of disability.
 You are either disabled or not.
-Social Security Disability is also not related to short-term disability or long-term disability, as Social Security is a federal program with its own rules.

 Social Security Disability Insurance Benefits (SSDI)

-You pay FICA (Social Security taxes) from each paycheck.
-These federal program payments are insurance payments on your retirement benefits.
 If you become disabled before your full retirement age, you can apply for Social Security Disability Insurance benefits, which are your retirement benefits paid early due to your disability.

 Generally speaking, you must have worked five of the last ten years to be disability insured.
 Assets do not affect Social Security Disability Insurance Benefits.